caladdd/TelematicaP3/README.md

 but given the problems imposed when trying to run multiple-file scripts on Spark we decided to go for an already written one.

 3. **Stemming**: in this step the words are reduced to their common minimum form.
 This leads to words like *arriv* that could be found in the original dataset as *arrive*, *arrived*, *arrives*, *arriving*, etc., which helps in the processing step.
-When doing the research about this topic, we found about a more powerful technique called *lemmatization*, but we weren't unable to implement our own, unlike the stemming algorithm (remember that given the approach we took, we couldn't install new libraries; more information about this decision can be found in the `MarcoTeorico.md` file).
+During our research about this topic, we found a more powerful technique called *lemmatization*, but we weren't unable to implement our own, unlike the stemming algorithm (remember that given the approach we took, we couldn't install new libraries; more information about this decision can be found in the `MarcoTeorico.md` file).

 #### Processing

-This part is also composed of three steps, and a usual (specially for this part), deeper information about all the steps (in general) can be found in the `MarcoTeorico.md` file.
+This part is also composed of three steps, and a usual (specially for this part), deeper information about **all** the steps
+can be found in the `MarcoTeorico.md` file.

 1. **Generating the TF-IDF matrix**: short for term-frecuency inverse document frecuency matrix.
 It assigns a value to each word that appears